awslabs/amazon-msk-config-detector/README.md

 ## Prerequisite

-You can execute the script from a client machine as long as you have network connectivity with you MSK cluster.
+You can execute the script from a client machine as long as you have network connectivity with you Amazon MSK cluster.
 The following prerequisites are required to use this tool:

 1. Latest version of awscli